-Learn all about our closest relative – the gorilla, in our expert guide which explains why this intelligent mammal is an endangered species and conservation work to protect them from extinction.
+Learn all about our closest relatives – the gorillas, in our expert guide which explains why these intelligent mammals are endangered species and conservation work to protect them from extinction.

 How many different species of gorilla are there?